tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 Place both `.env` and `docker-compose.yml` together in a directory, edit `.env` as you see fit, run `docker compose up -d`.

+If you want a little more verbose explanation, see [Docker tips and tricks](docs/docker-tips.md).

 ### .env

 ```ini